Food Agility is a dynamic innovation system that matches new and emerging research to real-world scenarios.

 - How might farmers create value from organic wastes, byproducts, and residues (to reduce costs and emissions while improving sustainability and resource recovery)?

-- The opportunity to demonstrate and fine tune your innovation and business model in a collaborative and integrated commercial farm setting
+- Demonstrate and fine tune their innovation and business model in a collaborative and integrated commercial farm setting

 - Tap into engaged producers, funders, researchers